All posts tagged Non-resident tax return

 Each individual who is a nonresident alien and is present in the United States under an F, J, M, or Q immigration status (both “-1” and “-2”) is required to file Form 8843, regardless of age or income received.

-3. Yes, you must file if you were self-employed or earned income from investments or cryptocurrency
+3. You must file if you were self-employed or earned income from investments or cryptocurrency

 If you have made a profit from trading cryptocurrency on a US exchange or broker while living in the US, you are required to declare that income.